-Whether you’re considering a plan, or simply looking for ways to improve the one you have, take a look at some of our tips on how to promote fire safety education and solidify strong working relationships with your neighborhoods.
+Whether you’re considering developing a fire department community outreach plan, or simply looking for ways to improve the one you have, take a look at some of our tips on how to promote fire safety education and solidify strong working relationships with your neighborhoods.

 USFA 5-Step Process

 The United States Fire Association (USFA) offers a detailed PDF that provides tips on how to get started and maintain a public fire education plan.
-This plan helps you identify and execute all aspects of a solid outreach/educational program.
+This plan helps you identify and execute all aspects of a solid fire department community outreach/educational program.